wavemaker/docs/learn/how-tos/consuming-existing-wm-api-into-another-wm-project.md

 In this document, see how you can use an API of an existing WaveMaker app into another WaveMaker app in just a few simple steps.

 :::note
-This document assumes that you have a sample hrdb imported in your project.
-For more infromation, see [Connect to a sample DB](/learn/app-development/services/database-services/working-with-databases/#connect-to-a-db).
+This document assumes that you have a sample HRDB imported in your project.
+For more information, see [Connect to a sample DB](/learn/app-development/services/database-services/working-with-databases/#connect-to-a-db).
 :::

 ## Download Swagger from a WaveMaker Project